projectM-visualizer/projectm-eval/docs/Expression-Syntax.md

 Note the index must always be written with two digits. `reg3` is _not_ considered a global variable and will only have a local scope as any other variable.
 The same is true for more digits like `reg123`.

-Same as with gmegabuf, global variables are not necessarily `0` when a preset is initialized and they can change at any time when two presets using the same global variables are blended during a transition.
+Same as with gmegabuf, global variables are not necessarily `0` when a preset is initialized, and they can change at any time when two presets using the same global variables are blended during a transition.

 ### Constants